fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - The result type of 'is subset of' is 'set'

 - There is a class: 'real coordinate space'
-- 'real coordinate space' 'is an instance of' 'set'
+- 'real coordinate space' 'is a subclass of' 'set'

+- There is a relation: 'has dimension'
+- The type of argument1 of 'has dimension' is 'real coordinate space'
+- The result type of 'has dimension' is 'integer number'
 - There is a class: 'set of real numbers'

 - 'set of real numbers' 'is an instance of' 'set'.
-- There is a class: 'set of complex numbers'
 - 'set of complex numbers' 'is an instance of' 'set'.

-- There is a relation: 'has dimension'
-- The type of argument1 of 'has dimension' is 'real coordinate space'
-- The result type of 'has dimension' is 'integer number'

 - 'set of real numbers' 'is subset of' 'real coordinate space'
 - 'set of real numbers' 'has dimension' 1